kf-cuanschutz/CU-Anschutz-HPC-documentation/EcholocatoR.md

 ## EcholocatoR package installation steps.

-1) Step 1: Create token
+1) Step 1: Create a token

   The first thing to do is for you to create a token, because otherwise you will exhaust the Github API rate limit which is set at 60 requests per hour.